 The following is a health and safety plan designed to assure the health and safety of the students, faculty, staff, and guests of Goodwill Technical College.
-The health and safety plan is reviewed annually by the safety committee.
+The health and safety plan is reviewed annually by the Health and Safety Council.